p3lim/p3lim.github.io/_posts/2015-12-25-raspi-debian.md

 And then you just hit Connect (or <kbd>Enter</kbd>).
 You'll be prompted for a password, the default is `raspbian`.

 First things first; change that password.
-Type `passwd` and enter in the old password, followed by your new password (twice).
+Type `passwd` and enter in a new password (twice).

 You'll then want to configure your default locale and timezone.
 Type `dpkg-reconfigure locales` and you'll be prompted with a daemon that allows you to select your locale.
 Use the arrow keys to navigate up and down, hit <kbd>Space</kbd> to select your locale (select the UTF-8 version of it preferably), then hit <kbd>Enter</kbd>.
 Select it as the default locale for the system in the next prompt, and you're done.